texashedgeem/personal-site/src/data/about.md

 - In 1997, Spent a year in Corvalis, Oregon, US.
 This was part of my year exchange program with University.
 - In 2001, Moved to Bishops Stortford, Hertfordshire, UK.
 - In 2022, I still live in Bishops Stortford and am not looking to move any time soon :).
+- 2023 is just around the corner - who knows what this will bring.
+I would like to visit Machu Picchu

 # Fun facts